Elkin, North Carolina: Highways

 Interstate 77 passes along the eastern side of Elkin.
 Exit 85 provides the midpoint entrance into Elkin via Hwy 268, or CC Camp Road.

 North Carolina Highway 67 You can also enter Elkin by exiting off NC 67 (exit 82 at Jonesville), then heading west on NC 67 until crossing over the Yadkin River (this becomes old Business Hwy 21).
-At this point, you'll be entering the historic downtown district at Elkin's southern border where you'll find a bustling pedestrian friendly Main Street, with restaurants, antiques, a winery/tasting room, shops, Civil War Marker, Overmountain Victory Trail, NC Mountain-to-Sea Trail (Main Street), and a future visitor center.
+At this point, you'll be entering the historic downtown district at Elkin's southern border where you'll find Main Street, with restaurants, antiques, a winery/tasting room, shops, Civil War Marker, Overmountain Victory Trail, NC Mountain-to-Sea Trail (Main Street), and a future visitor center.

 U.S. Route 21 (US 21)passes through Elkin.
 Old Business Hwy 21 is also called Bridge Street, and intersects the entire town of Elkin from the Yadkin River up to where it joins with US 21 heading north towards State Road, then to Sparta.
 US 21 is the route travelers would take to access North Carolina's Stone Mountain State Park.